NSSAC/slurm-hpc-workflows/docs/rivanna-setup.md

 ssh -o ExitOnForwardFailure=yes -N -D 127.0.0.1:12001 <username>@rivanna.hpc.virginia.edu
 ```

-## Connect to the Jupyter notebook from your local browser
+## Connect to the Jupyter notebook on Rivanna from your local browser

 Use the following url: `http://udc-XXX-XXX:8888`
 Replace the hostname part `udc-XXX-XXX` with the actual hostname where